 In 1989, the two halves of the country – and the city – were finally reunited.
 East Germans had been fleeing the country in large numbers for the West by way of Hungary, Czechoslovakia and Poland.
 Hungary opened the Iron Curtain, sparking a chain reaction with mass demonstrations in East Germany.
 On November 9, 1989, the Berlin Wall fell and the borders were opened.
 At midnight on 3 October the following year, the national flag was raised over the Reichstag.
 Ten years later, the Bundestag voted (by a small majority only) to move itself, the Bundesrat and the main ministries of the Federal Government from Bonn to Berlin.

 This text is published in the book »Guide to living in Berlin«.

 Major source for historical references: Richie, Alexandra (1999). »Faust's Metropolis: A History of Berlin«.

-Picture: Berlin Townhall and the ruins of the so called »Palace of the Republic«, former seat of East Germany's puppet parliament, the »Volkskammer« (»people's chamber«).
-Taken by the author.
+Picture: Berlin Townhall and the ruins of the so called »Palace of the Republic«, former seat of East Germany's puppet parliament, the »Volkskammer« (»people's chamber«), photographed by the author.